developer980/travel-website-with-mongodb/README.md

 ### - The "Guests" field and the filter section are not functional yet.

-### - Right now the app only scrapes data from only one website.
-I am currently making some minor adjustments for the second website scraping.
+### - Right now the scrapping functions only work on the local environment.
+I might switch to Puppeteer from Cheerio which will allow the app to scrape data dynamically loaded on the page.

 ![image](https://user-images.githubusercontent.com/91996303/222156757-b73c1bee-6e9a-4e45-ad9f-8be771ae75ad.png)